Plan ahead - What do I need to submit a proposal?

 2. Only submit once, either individually or as part of a session, including as a chair or commentator.
 Please ensure that your fellow participants are also only submitting on one proposal.
 If you appear on more than one submission you will be asked to drop one, rendering the submission incomplete.

 3. Submit on time.
-The deadline for submissions is February 1, midnight (ET).
+The deadline for submissions is February 1, 11:59 PM (ET).
 The OAH will not accept any submissions after this date.
 Incomplete submissions will not be considered.

 Information needed for sessions

 There are several different "types" of proposals that are available for submission via the portal.
 All types need the same information, however some, like "paper presentations," will need additional information.
 To view a full list of types please click here.

 - Title - please ensure you input the title exactly as you would like it to appear in the print program

 - Abstract - the abstract should be no longer than 500 words.
 This is the abstract that is sent to the program committee to review and will be listed in the mobile app